lmorg/murex/docs/commands/get-type.md

 * [commands/`runtime`](../commands/runtime.md):
   Returns runtime information on the internal state of _murex_
 * [commands/`set`](../commands/set.md):
-  Define a local variable and set it's value (deprecated)
+  Define a local variable and set it's value
 * [commands/`tout`](../commands/tout.md):
   Print a string to the STDOUT and set it's data-type